Have you ever been drinking a cup of coffee and then thought to yourself:

 Welcome to this site.
-My name is Asser Christensen and I'm a Danish journalist who has somehow ended up abandoning a promising career in "normal" journalism in order to write about coffee.
+My name is Asser Christensen and I’m a journalist and Q Arabica Grader hailing from Denmark.

 About a decade ago, I started roasting coffee at home in my oven.
 The first beans were pretty dark and scorched, but it somehow got me hooked.
 After some time, I got it right, and once you have gotten used to drinking freshly roasted coffee, there is no way back.

 Being a journalist by trade, it was only natural that I would write about my passion, and that’s how my first Danish coffee website was launched some years ago.

 Initially, the plan was to use it as a coffee diary so that other geeks could get inspiration about coffee and roasting, but before I knew, the site had turned into an all-consuming endeavor.

-At the same time I started writing about coffee for several of the biggest online coffee sites, and before I knew it I had gone from being a regular reporter to becoming 'The Coffee Chronicler'.
+At the same time I started writing about coffee for several of the biggest online coffee sites.
+Before I knew it I had gone from being a regular reporter to becoming ‘The Coffee Chronicler’.